-We have undertaken our review in accordance with the Code of Audit Practice, having regard to the guidance on the specified criterion issued by C&AG in November 2016, as to whether South Yorkshire Passenger Transport Executive had proper arrangements to ensure it took properly informed decisions and deployed resources to achieve planned and sustainable outcomes for taxpayers and local people.
-The C&AG determined this criterion as that necessary for us to consider under the Code of Audit Practice in satisfying ourselves whether South Yorkshire Passenger Transport Executive put in place proper arrangements for securing economy, efficiency and effectiveness in its use of resources for the year ended 31 March 2017.
+We have undertaken our review in accordance with the Code of Audit Practice, having regard to the guidance on the specified criterion issued by the Comptroller and Auditor General in November 2017, as to whether South Yorkshire Passenger Transport Executive had proper arrangements to ensure it took properly informed decisions and deployed resources to achieve planned and sustainable outcomes for taxpayers and local people.
+The Comptroller and Auditor General determined this criterion as that necessary for us to consider under the Code of Audit Practice in satisfying ourselves whether South Yorkshire Passenger Transport Executive put in place proper arrangements for securing economy, efficiency and effectiveness in its use of resources for the year ended 31 March 2018.